 * Robust earnings drive European shares to 2-week high

-* Sterling rallies on financial services deal hopes
+* Sterling rallies on financial services deal hopes, BoE

 By Ritvik Carvalho

-LONDON, Nov 1 (Reuters) - Global stocks started the new month on firmer ground on Thursday after a brutal October, while sterling rallied on reports that Britain and the European Union are close to a post-Brexit deal on financial services.
+LONDON, Nov 1 (Reuters) - Global stocks began the new month buoyantly on Thursday after a brutal October while the pound rallied on reports that Britain and the European Union were close to a post-Brexit deal on financial services.